 A background in business, media and events alongside genre expertise makes me the go-to book publicist for all things genre and pop culture; whether you're a debut author, indie publisher or mass market imprint.

-I have also written about TV, film and pop culture for Time Out magazine, Den of Geek and Buzzfeed.
+I have also discussed and written about TV, film and pop culture for the Guardian, Time Out magazine, Den of Geek and Buzzfeed.
 In my spare time I enjoy exploring the Westcountry, watching films and talking to my four-legged companions.